jamesfishwick/git-worktree-utils/LAUNCH_ANNOUNCEMENT.md

 **Launching git-worktree-utils: Lightweight Git Worktree Management for Bash Users**

-I built a minimal git worktree manager that solves one problem well: making git worktrees easy from the command line.
+I built a minimal git worktree manager that solves one problem: making git worktrees easy from the command line.

 **What it does:**
-- `wt feature/auth` - Create/switch to worktree (no more typing branch names twice)
+- `wt feature/auth` - Create/switch to worktree (no double-typing)
 - `wtlist` - See all worktrees with status
 - `wtclean` - Remove orphaned directories automatically
-- `wts` - Interactive switcher between worktrees
+- `wts` - Interactive switcher
-- `wthelp` - Comprehensive built-in documentation
+- `wthelp` - Built-in docs

 **Why it exists:**
-Git worktrees are powerful but have rough CLI UX.
-Tools like Branchyard offer great IDE integration, but I wanted something simpler for shell-based workflows.
+Git worktrees have rough CLI UX.
+Branchyard offers IDE integration, but I wanted something simpler for shell workflows.

-**Philosophy:**
+**Design:**
 - Single bash script (988 lines)
 - Zero dependencies (bash + git)
 - Source-based, not installed